'Tis the Season for Holiday Cooking Safety

 How to Treat a Burn

 No matter how careful one may be, accidents still happen.
-Should you experience a painful burn, contact your doctor or go to the emergency room for care.
+If you experience a painful burn, contact your doctor or go to an urgent care clinic or the emergency room.

 What to Do if There Is a Cooking Fire